twolightsabovethesea/ExcelKickstarterProject/README.md

 The project was done for the University of Pennsylvania Data Analytics Bootcamp using Microsoft Excel.
+Kickstarter data was processed and formatted in a worksheet and later used in pivot tables to answer questions and visualize the data.